mhayashi1120/Emacs-langtool/README.md

 2. HTTP server & client

  You can use HTTP server implementation.
-This is very fast, but has security risk if there are multiple user on a same host.
-You can set both of `langtool-language-tool-jar` and `langtool-language-tool-server-jar` the later is prior than the former.
+This is very fast after listen server, but has security risk if there are multiple user on a same host.
-[Recommended] You should set `langtool-language-tool-jar` correctly full of completion support like available languages.

 ```
 (setq langtool-language-tool-server-jar "/path/to/languagetool-server.jar")